 “Fair standards developed by the market to leverage our rule will be critical to the creation and maintenance of an open banking system in which consumers can vote with their feet — and exercise their data rights without being trapped by powerful incumbents and without losing control of their data,” says Chopra.

 Canada’s next steps on open banking

 Leading Canada’s open banking efforts, Abraham Tachjian is tasked with developing a “made-in-Canada” approach, based on recommendations from expert committees.
 To do so, he is engaging with industry, regulators, and consumer representatives to design and implement key pillars of the open banking system.

-Working groups focused on accreditation, liability, privacy, and security have been meeting throughout the second half of 2022.
+Working groups have been meeting to focus on accreditation, liability, privacy, and security.
 So far, they have made good progress, with clear consensus on some core elements of accreditation and common rules.